How To Optimise Your Google Search Campaigns - Absolute Beginners Guide

 Bounce rate - 'Bounce rate' is the percentage of single-page visits or visits in which the person left your site from the entrance (landing) page.
 This metric is imported from your Google Analytics accounts and is calculated based only on visits that originated from Google Ads clicks.

-This metric is often overlooked by PPC managers - it doesn't really matter for campaigns using a single landing page, but on some occasions it can be an indicator of a poor website.
+This metric is often overlooked by PPC managers - it doesn't really matter for campaigns using a single landing page, but on some occasions it can be an indicator of a poor landing page experience.

 % new sessions - new sessions' is the percentage of first-time sessions (sessions from people who had never visited your site before).
 This metric is imported from your Google Analytics accounts and is calculated based only on sessions that originated from Google Ads clicks.